CS-DS-125/125book/source/05-StringsListsAndFiles/Files.rst

 .. note::

    Both of the above code examples write to a file.
-This will show up as a text box labeled ``output.txt``.
+When run in this book, the new file will show up as a text box labeled ``output.txt``.
 The second example will write data into the file text box created by the first example.
    Scroll up if it has gone off the page.

 Closing files is especially important after writing data into them.
 Data might not be physically written to the secondary memory until ``close()``